Golden Retriever vs German Shepherd – which breed is best? There are some major differences between these two popular dogs.

 With both these breeds, we highly recommend taking your time to find a reputable breeder.

 Which Breed Makes A Better Pet?

+So, Golden Retriever vs German Shepherd, which is best?
 This decision really comes down to your own personal preferences.
 There’s no denying that both of these breeds make wonderful family pets.